wds4/electron-react-boilerplate-nostr/README.md

 ## Todo

+- refactor following page (need to request events for info on all users at once, not separate request for each user)
 - reply to post
 - thread viewer
 - show pictures
 - ability to input your own privkey (Alby?)
 - implement caching (redux?)
 - calculate and show number of followers
+- maybe change location of sql database

 ## Known issues